bards/Epic.NET/_posts/2013-04-18-stupidity-considered-harmful.markdown

 Sure.
 It is.
 A discipline that requires tests before design, to avoid any needless abstraction.
 Plain simple!

 Such discipline is required in some cases and it's not in others.
 And indeed he states that he doesn't practice TDD in a few cases.
-Perfect.
 He knows that he doesn't need that tool and he avoids its use.

 The point, however, is that you cannot partially apply TDD.
-Indeed, a module's design can either emerge from tests (strictly avoiding needless abstractions) or come from other sources (since the needless abstractions are not your worse concern).
+Indeed, a module's design can either emerge from tests (strictly avoiding needless abstractions) or come from other sources (since the needless abstractions are not your worse enemy).

 Thus Martin is talking about the pragmatics of TDC: Test Driven **Coding**.
 A different and extremely valuable tool!